Pylons/pyramid/docs/narr/hybrid.rst

 :ref:`traversal_chapter` has more information about traversal.

-If the traversal path contains segment marker names which are not present in the path argument, a runtime error will occur.
+If the traversal path contains segment marker names which are not present in the pattern argument, a runtime error will occur.
 The ``traverse`` pattern should not contain segment markers that do not exist in the ``path``.

-Note that the ``traverse`` argument is ignored when attached to a route that has a ``*traverse`` remainder marker in its path.
+Note that the ``traverse`` argument is ignored when attached to a route that has a ``*traverse`` remainder marker in its pattern.

 Traversal will begin at the root object implied by this route (either the global root, or the object returned by the ``factory`` associated